How does social distancing work in St. Andrew’s buildings?

 When you enter the Sanctuary or Great Hall, you will be directed to designated, physically distanced seating areas by household.

 As of August 25, 2021: If you are fully vaccinated, you do not need to wear a mask when on campus.
 Exceptions apply for Children, Youth & Family programming.
 If you are unvaccinated, we encourage you to wear a mask.
 We wish to honor everyone’s comfort levels with this decision.
 If you are more comfortable wearing a mask, please know that you are welcome to do so, now and indefinitely into the future.
 Click here for more information about masks at St. Andrew’s/

 What is a Modified Traditional Worship Service?

 Modifications have been made to in-person worship services to limit risk of unknowingly spreading the virus.
 This includes no congregational singing, shorter duration of service time and the requirement of face coverings in worship.
 Traditional 9am in-person worship will be a shortened Service of the Word.

 Will child care or children’s programming be provided?

 No. We will not have child care or children’s programming.
 As always, your children can participate in worship by sitting with you.
 When you register for worship, please register your children as well.

 What should I bring to the worship service?

-You will also need to have a mask on and may want to bring a Bible, pen, paper, etc. as we will not be distributing these items to limit touchpoints.
+You may want to bring a Bible, pen, paper, etc. as we will not be distributing these items to limit touchpoints.